Tools to Run a Wedding Photography Business

 Business Management | Studio Ninja

-I started off like many other people using a combination of Excel and Google Calendar to manage my wedding photography business.
+I started off like many other people using a combination of Excel and Google Calendar to manage my wedding photography business, and a dodgy photography contract template fashioned from Word.

 When my business started growing, I realised I needed something more efficient, and came across a client management software for photographers based out of Australia called Studio Ninja.